Install using the Arduino IDE¶

 The IDE will go through a compile process which will build all the files into an application the Arduino can run, and then upload it.
 You may see many lines of logging as it finishes its task.
 When done, it will upload the file to the Arduino which you may see as some lights blinking on the Arduino.
 Make sure there are no errors in the log window, and that it shows “done uploading” in the status bar and “SUCCESS” and a listing of how much memory is used on the Arduino in the log window.

 You should already have the 7-9V adapter plugged into the Arduino, and the 13-14V adapter plugged into the motor shield.
 Now you can plug both of them into the power socket.
 Nothing should happen.
 Be sure that nothing bad happens, like smoke rising from the board or the boards getting hot.
 If anything seems wrong, unplug the power adapters immediately.

 Use the Serial Monitor to do a quick test¶

 Make sure the baud rate at the lower right of the window is set to “115200”.
+This is the data communication speed, equivalent to 115.2kb/s!
 Make sure the dropdown next to that says “Both NL & CR”.
-That makes sure you

-    send a new line command and carriage return which the Arduino expects.
+That makes sure you send a ‘new line’ command and ‘carriage return’ which the Arduino expects.